o2ac/o2ac-ur/catkin_ws/src/o2ac_scene_description/README.md

 This package contains the description of our robot system and scenes.
 The part definitions can be found in o2ac_parts_description.

-# How to change the scene of a certain task (kitting, taskboard, assembly)
+# How to change the scene of a certain task (Taskboard, Assembly)

-If you want to adjust the positions of parts that are specific to your task, change only the "kitting_scene.xacro", "assembly_scene.xacro" and "taskboard_scene.xacro" files.
+If you want to adjust the positions of parts that are specific to your task, change only the `assembly_scene.xacro` and `taskboard_scene.xacro` files.

-The task will be set via a parameter that is to be announced.
+The task is set via a parameter on the `base_scene.urdf.xacro`.

 # Known issues